Mhd-Slh/PCSetup-Language-Simulator/README.txt

     Simulating a computer environment and its CPU.
     Managing multiple data types and ensuring proper interactions with the CPU class.
     Implementing operator overloading correctly across various classes and ensuring consistent behavior.

-(Help taken from ChatGPT for this txt file)